 - Shrinkage parallel to the direction of flow from the gate is greater than shrinkage across the direction of flow, or, in general, shrinkage increases with the increase of flow of material travel in the mold.

 - Shrinkage is not materially affected by the change in molding temperature.
 This may be explained by the fact that at the higher temperature the material was more fluid and hence was compressed to a greater extent by a given pressure, with the result that the expected effect of higher temperature was neutralized.
-It does appear to be generally true that decreasing the temperature at which the piece is released from the mold, to a temperature below that at which the plastic was molded, results in the decrease of shrinkage.
+It does appear to be generally true that decreasing the temperature at which the piece is released from the mold to a temperature below that at which the plastic was molded, results in the decrease of shrinkage.

-- Shrinkages in thickness are inconsistent, but probably because of slight variations in the closing of the mold, rather than actual variations in the ratio of shrinkage.
+- Shrinkages in thickness is inconsistent, but probably because of slight variations in the closing of the mold, rather than actual variations in the ratio of shrinkage.
 However, in general, shrinkage appears to be less in the direction of the molding pressure.
-Although there may often be conditions which counteract each other, as discussed above, an attempt is made below to summarise the usual individual effects of the other factors listed, but not discussed, above.
+Although there may often be conditions that counteract each other, as discussed above, an attempt is made below to summarise the usual individual effects of the other factors listed, but not discussed, above.

 Design of Piece

-Uniformity of cross-section —When a piece has one or two portions considerably heavier in cross-section than the rest, it may be found that, if molding conditions are selected so as to mold the thinner sections properly, the thicker parts will fail to receive an adequate charge of material, or pressure, or cure, and as a result will shrink nonuniformly.
+Uniformity of cross-section —When a piece has one or two portions considerably heavier in cross-section than the rest, it may be found that, if molding conditions are selected to mold the thinner sections properly, the thicker parts will fail to receive an adequate charge of the material, or pressure, or cure, and as a result will shrink nonuniformly.

 Design of Mold

-Positive, semi-positive or flash (compression molding) ; location and size of gates (injection and transfer molding) — This is closely associated with molding pressure.
+Positive, semi-positive, or flash (compression molding); location and size of gates (injection and transfer molding) — This is closely associated with molding pressure.
 It must always be remembered that the full calculated molding pressure, which is determined by the size of the ram and the hydraulic line pressure, does not always reach the material in the mold.
 The pressure in which the molder is interested is that which does the work of compressing the plastic in the mold; this may be called the “effective pressure.”

 A positive mold transmits to the material in the cavity practically all of the applied pressure; a flash mold transmits an indeterminate amount, depending upon how quickly the flash over the land sets up.
 In transfer, plunger and injection molds, undersized gates will restrict the flow of material excessively; also length and diameter of runners, as well as the number of shifts in the direction of flow which the plastic must travel before arriving at the cavity gate, will reduce the effective pressure considerably.